In the short-term, technology changes are likely to make real-time travel information more readily available.

 Efforts to maximise the benefits of transport technologies must:

-- encourage the uptake of new technologies such as more intelligent network management, connected and autonomous vehicles, and vehicle sharing.
-Find out more about
+- encourage innovation and the uptake of new technologies such as more intelligent network management, innovative micro-mobility devices and vehicle sharing.
+Find out more about the Auckland Transport Technology Strategy.